Understanding Closing Costs In Washington State

 It is vital to remember that these basic responsibilities may differ depending on local real estate norms and rules.
 Buyers should consult with their real estate agent or attorney about payment expectations before signing any contracts or making any payments.

-In Washington, whether or not the seller pays closing expenses is determined on the type of transaction.
+In Washington, whether or not the seller pays closing expenses is determined by the type of transaction.
 In most circumstances, the buyer is responsible for a portion of the closing fees.

 Sellers may be asked to pay closing expenses if the agreed-upon sale price is below market value or if they contribute to repairs.
 Prior to signing any contracts, it is critical to carefully analyze all paperwork and understand which fees are linked with each party in order to avoid future problems.